decimalteam/dsc-evm-docs/docs/Tutorial - deploy contract/Contract verification tutorial.md

 ``solcLongVersion for us is 0.8.9+commit.e5eed63a`` ``Optimizer turned off and have 200 runs``

-#### 2.6 Put this parameters and your contract code to verification tab like this:
+#### 2.6 Put this parameters and your flattened contract code to verification tab like this:

 ![Initialization of hardhat project](../../static/img/verifyFull.png)